It’s Hard to Imagine a More Challenging Beginning. Or a More Promising Future.

 Noemie’s pediatrician referred her to a special clinic for children who have trouble getting enough nutrition.
 As the months passed, she saw other specialists in gastroenterology and nutrition, and began outpatient feeding therapy.
 And yet, Noemie made little progress.

-Finally, the pediatrician referred Noemie’s family to Northwest Center Early Intervention’s feeding therapy program, and they began working with occupational therapist Molly Nolan-Jones.
+Finally, the pediatrician referred Noemie’s family to Northwest Center Early Supports for Infants and Toddlers’ (ESIT) feeding therapy program, and they began working with occupational therapist Molly Nolan-Jones.
 The in-home visits were valuable, but after a few months, Nolan-Jones felt that Noemie’s diagnosis was not complete.